US lawmakers introduce bills targeting Big Tech

 They address topics including data, mergers, and the competitive behaviour of these companies – which could ultimately lead to them being forced to sell some assets.

-But there is no unanimous support for the bills targeting Big Tech.
+But there is not unanimous support for the bills targeting Big Tech.

 “Bills that target specific companies, instead of focusing on business practices, are simply bad policy… and could be ruled unconstitutional,” Neil Bradley from the US Chamber of Commerce said in a statement.